Skip to main content

 Prompt Structure

-A good system prompt includes:
+A well-structured system prompt includes five sections:

-Define what the agent is:
+Define who the agent is:

-What the agent should do:
+What the agent should do and how:

 - Use Tailwind CSS for all styling

-- Write semantic HTML
+- Write semantic HTML with ARIA labels where needed

-- Keep components under 200 lines
+- Keep components under 200 lines; split larger ones

-Specific libraries and tools:
+Specific libraries and preferences:

 Technology preferences: